Kannon Shanmugam: Career

-After law school, Shanmugam was a law clerk for judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 1998 to 1999, and for Supreme Court justice Antonin Scalia from 1999 to 2000.
+After law school, Shanmugam was a law clerk to judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 1998 to 1999 and to Supreme Court justice Antonin Scalia from 1999 to 2000.

 Shanmugam then entered private practice as an associate at the law firm of Kirkland & Ellis, where he worked for noted lawyer and judge Kenneth Starr.
 In 2004, Shanmugam became an assistant to the U.S. Solicitor General, where he worked for four years and argued eight cases before the Supreme Court.
 In 2008, he joined the law firm of Williams & Connolly, where he built the firm's Supreme Court and appellate practice.
 He was the only lawyer to have joined the firm as a lateral partner in 32 years.
 In 2019, Shanmugam moved to the law firm of Paul, Weiss, Rifkind, Wharton & Garrison to become the managing partner of the firm's Washington, D.C. office, and chair of its newly established Supreme Court and appellate practice.

 Shanmugam has served as co-chair of the American Bar Association's Appellate Practice Committee and is also a past president of the Edward Coke Appellate Inn of Court.
 He is the only practicing American attorney who is an honorary bencher of the Inner Temple, one of the four English Inns of Court.
 He taught a course on Supreme Court advocacy as an adjunct professor of law at the Georgetown University Law Center, and served on the board of trustees of Thurgood Marshall Academy.
 He is a longtime member of the Federalist Society.

-Shanmugam has argued 39 cases before the Supreme Court.
+Shanmugam has argued 40 cases before the Supreme Court.
 Most notably, in 2020, he argued on behalf of Seila Law in the landmark case Seila Law LLC v.
 Consumer Financial Protection Bureau, which held that the structure of the Consumer Financial Protection Bureau was unconstitutional.
 He also argued on behalf of the victims of the USS Cole bombing in Republic of Sudan v.
 Harrison.

 On May 29, 2025, Harvard University announced that Shanmugam had been elected to the Harvard Corporation.